 Substitute payments.
 Do not report substitute payments in lieu of dividends and tax-exempt interest on Form 1099-B. Instead, report these payments in box 8 of Form 1099-MISC, Miscellaneous Income.
-See section 6045(d) and the Instructions for Form 1099-MISC.
+See section 6045(d) and the Instructions for Forms 1099-MISC and 1099-NEC.

 Stock options granted in connection with the performance of services.
 If an employee, former employee, or other service provider, in connection with the performance of services, obtains substantially vested shares of stock from the exercise of a stock option, and sells that stock through a broker on the same day, then the broker may not be required to report the sale on Form 1099-B. For details, see Rev. Proc.
-2002-50, which is on page 173 of Internal Revenue Bulletin 2002-29 at www.irs.gov/pub/irs-irbs/irb02-29.pdf.
+2002-50, which is on page 173 of Internal Revenue Bulletin 2002-29 at IRS.gov/pub/irs-irbs/irb02-29.pdf.